isc-projects/kea/doc/sphinx/kea-messages.rst

     obtaining all IPv6 leases

 Logged at debug log level 50.
-A debug message issued when the server is attempting to obtain all IPv6 leases from the memory file database.
+This debug message is issued when the server is attempting to obtain all IPv6 leases from the memory file database.

 DHCPSRV_MEMFILE_GET6_DUID